Upcoming Training & Webinars

 Facilitators

-Prof. Valerie Smith, Trinity College Dublin
+Prof. Valerie Smith, Professor of Midwifery, Trinity College Dublin

-Dr Nuala Livingstone, Cochrane
+Dr Nuala Livingstone, Senior Quality Assurance Editor, Cochrane Editorial & Methods Department

 Course content